An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

-For commits to the project's repository, we include changes to files with C/C++ file extensions, where the file path includes "fuzz", however, excluding "fuzzy" as some projects use fuzzy logic.
-Additionally, changes to C/C++ files containing the fuzzing functions \texttt{LLVMFuzzerTestOneInput} and \texttt{LLVMFuzzerInititalize} are also included as harness changes.
-This analysis is implemented with tree sitter~\cite{treeSitterTool}. \markerCleaned~As for the commit data, remove all data points before the project's introduction into OSS-Fuzz. \markerFiltered~There is one situation in which these heuristics can produce false positives: If the harness is part of a larger file containing normal code, these changes are counted as harness changes.
-As the code in that file can also contain support functions for the harness, we cannot simply constrain our analysis to the harness function.
-During our manual analysis, we detected only one project where this is the case, which we filtered out.
-To avoid false negatives, that is, a harness update is not detected, we investigate all projects with suspicious gaps of harness updates compared to commits.
+For commits to the project's repository, we include changes to files with C/\CPP file extensions, where the file path included "fuzz", however, we excluded "fuzzy", as some projects use fuzzy logic.
+Additionally, changes to C/\CPP files containing the fuzzing functions \texttt{LLVMFuzzerTestOneInput} and \texttt{LLVMFuzzerInititalize} were also included as harness changes.
+This analysis is implemented with Tree Sitter~\cite{treeSitterTool}. \markerCleaned~As for the commit data, we removed all data points outside of the project's time in OSS-Fuzz. \markerFiltered~We merged harness changes that occured in a three-day span to avoid counting fixes to updated harnesses.
+Multiple small updates were thereby counted as one, with the intent to avoid counting a single harness update multiple times.
+There is also a case where the earlier-mentioned heuristics can produce false positives: If the harness is part of a larger file containing normal code, these changes are counted as harness changes.
+As it is infeasible to automatically differentiate non-harness-related functions from harness-related support functions, it is not possible filter them out automatically.
+During our manual analysis, we detected only one project where non-harness-related functions were located in a harness file, which we filtered out.
+To avoid false negatives, we manually investigated all projects with suspicious gaps in harness updates compared to commits.
 We detected two projects that moved fuzzing harnesses into a separate repository, which we filtered out.
-Additionally, two projects only contain fuzzing examples; as these are not relevant to our study, we filter them out as well.
+Additionally, three projects only contained fuzzing examples, which we filtered out as well.

-\subsubsection{\circled{\normalfont 5} Monorail Bugs}
+\subsubsection{Monorail Bugs}